 There were so many wonderful entries to choose from, it was hard to pick just one winner.
 But eventually, after a lot of consideration, we came up with the one that we thought best fit this custom wine label.
 And here it is:

 Home winemakers have a great number of references to turn to when they have a question about making wine.
 Between books, the internet, magazines, and winemaking groups, there’s a lot of information available.
-But there is one question that is hard to get a good answer for:
+But one thing they never tell you is how to name homemade wine.

 The best answer I’ve seen so far?
 “It depends.”

-What goes into naming a wine?
-A lot, really.
+There are a lot of considerations in how to name homemade wine.
 The name of your wine can convey the personality of your wine, and of you, the winemaker.
 Depending on what you choose, you can set a tone for your wine and how others perceive it, and characterize it as simple, sophisticated, or even silly.